How to Scorpion-Proof Your House & Other Arachnids Found in Belize

 This defense helps tarantulas avoid direct confrontation with predators, giving them time to escape.
 Urticating hairs are unique to New World tarantulas; Old World tarantulas (those from Africa, Asia, and Europe) generally rely on other defensive tactics, such as biting or rearing up.

 Redrump tarantulas are famous for throwing their hairs.
-I used to catch and hold Redrumps regularly but have since discontinued the activity because my arms would be extremely itchy from the reaction to the urticating hairs.
+I used to catch and hold Redrumps regularly, but have since discontinued the activity because my arms would get extremely itchy from the reaction to the urticating hairs.

-I can’t do this anymore because Redrumps seem to be quick to release their hairs which causes me irritation of my skin
+I can’t do this anymore because Redrumps seem to be quick to release their hairs, which causes irritation of my skin

 Tarantula Species in Belize

-Mexican Redrump Tarantula – Brachypelma vagans – the most common species of tarantula in Belize.
+Mexican Redrump Tarantula (Brachypelma vagans) is the most common species of tarantula in Belize.
 A beautiful species, one of my favorites.
 Redrump tarantulas are extremely common, especially around homes.
 And they are a good-sized species at 5-6 inches long.

 I regularly find these tarantulas wandering around the farm and also often hiding under my house.
 To date, I have not found one inside, but I am sure I will eventually.
 Unfortunately, my chickens enjoy eating them.